COMBINE-lab/forseti-experiments/README.md

 This repo includes the workflow pipeline used for generating the results in the manuscript "Forseti: A mechanistic and predictive model of the splicing status of scRNA-seq reads" (link coming soon).

+**To ease the future testing and validation, we have included the trained binding affinity model, and the output of the evaluation scripts in the `workflow_output` directory.**

 The pipeline is implemented in Nextflow and you will need to have Nextflow installed in your system to run the pipeline.
 If not, please check https://www.nextflow.io/docs/latest/getstarted.html for details.
 The pipeline is designed to run on a SLURM cluster, but can be easily adapted to other cluster systems.

 ## Introduction